GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/10.Tell-Me-the-Story-of-Jesus/docs.md

 Tell of the years of His labor,
 Tell of the sorrow He bore,
 He was despised and afflicted,
 Homeless, rejected and poor.

-Chorus:
-Tell me the story of Jesus,
-Write on my heart ev'ry word,
-Tell me the story most precious,
-Sweetest that ever was heard.
+[Chorus]

 3.
 Tell of the cross where they nailed Him,